 (B) of a parent company or proxy company whose debt is rated.

-(11) Average monthly balance of short-term debt for the test yearand the most recently available twelve (12) month period and the utility's current cost for short-term debt.
+(10) Average monthly balance of short-term debt for the historical test yearperiod or base period and the most recently available twelve (12) month period and the utility's current cost for short-term debt.

-(b) With respect to the electing utility's proposed cost of equity and proposed fair rate of return, an electing utility shall provide the following:
+(b) With respect to the electing utility's proposed cost of equity and proposed fair rate of return, anthe electing utility shall provide the following:

-(1) If an electing utility used a risk premium model to establish its cost of equity, all documents the electing utility used to estimate the risk premium.
+(1) If anthe electing utility used a risk premium model to establish its cost of equity, all documents the electing utility used to estimate the risk premium.

-(2) If an electing utility used any other cost of equity models, all documents used by the utility to derive its estimate.
+(2) If anthe electing utility used any other cost of equity models, all documents used by the utility to derive its estimate.

-(3) If an electing utility used a comparable earnings model and the proxy group contains more than twenty (20) companies, an electronic copy of the analysis used by the utility in whatever format or program was used to derive the electing utility's estimated cost of equity or fair rate of return.
+(3) If anthe electing utility used a comparable earnings model and the proxy group contains more than twenty (20) companies, an electronic copy of the analysis used by the utility in whatever format or program was used to derive the electing utility's estimated cost of equity or fair rate of return.

 (c) To the extent the electing utility is prohibited from producing copies of the documentation listed in subsection (b)(1) through (b)(3) due to the documentation being licensed or proprietary material by agreement or by copyright law, the electing utility shall provide the following: